 To reach success easily and as quickly as possible, you need a roadmap.
 Without it, you’ll be missing many “turns” which means that you’ll get distracted along the way.

-First off, you need to establish what type of video content your target audience prefers.
+First off, you need to establish what type of video content your target audience prefers and come up with creative business video ideas.
 Secondly, you’ll need to determine the frequency of your video postings.
 Use a calendar for this process and determine the rate of your new uploads.
 Try to be as realistic as you can and estimate how much time, attention, energy, and resources you have available for your video campaign.

 Ideally, you should diversify your video types into different categories.
 Again, this depends on your target audience, your marketing strategy, and your abilities to create results: